lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **4.3 LibreOffice**

-LibreOffice Writer is the only office software that comes preinstalled.
+LibreOffice Writer is the only software that comes preinstalled.
 However, the remainder of the suite is just a mouse click away.

 ***Note:*** I don't like the splash screen when starting LibreOffice.
 To get rid of it,